dotnet/orleans/src/Documentation/Getting-Started-With-Orleans/Grain-Persistence.md

 2. Take advantenge of vendor and storage specific functionality.

-In practice this means adhering to [ADO.NET implementation goals](../Runtime-Implementation-Details/Relational-Storage) and some added twists in ADO.NET specific storage provider that allow evolving the shape of the data in the storage.
+In practice this means adhering to [ADO.NET implementation goals](../Runtime-Implementation-Details/Relational-Storage) and some added implementation logic in ADO.NET specific storage provider that allow evolving the shape of the data in the storage.

 In addition to the usual storage provider capabilities, the ADO.NET provider has built-in capability to